balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 The Waterline Query language is an object-based syntax used to retrieve the records from any supported database.
 Under the covers, Waterline uses the database adapter(s) installed in your project to translates this language into native queries, and then to send those queries to the appropriate database.
 This means that you can use the same query with MySQL as you do with Redis, or MongoDb.
 And it allows you to change your database with minimal (if any) changes to your application code.

-> All queries inside of Waterline are case-insensitive.
-While this allows for more consistent querying across databases, depending on the database you're using, it can make indexing strings tough.
-This is something to be aware of if you plan to create indexes in your database to optimize the performance of searching on string fields.

 ### Query Language Basics